 Native broadleaf species such as alder, birch, rowan, oak, willow and ash are planted in lean soils and to stabilise slopes.
 The ultimate aim is to lock carbon into the soil at the same time as providing a sustainable resource by means of coppicing the plantation as it matures.
 This is in contrast to many ‘economic forestry’ projects where coniferous soft woods are planted in quite unsuitable regions, and run the risk of adversely affecting the planet’s albedo.
 Suma’s current total average CO2 emissions are of the order of 900 tonnes annually largely due to the need to burn mineral diesel in our distribution fleet.

 As part of our commitment to our environment we are constantly looking at ways of limiting our consumption and use of resources.
 We have ongoing awareness raising campaigns reminding colleagues to switch machines off after use and avoid wasting energy wherever possible.
 This is backed up with small reminders in poster format of how much energy is wasted just leaving a monitor on standby overnight.

 *We aim to improve our energy efficiency by an aggregate 20% by 2014 against our baseline of 2004-05.
 Although we have already made significant progress in cutting our demand for electricity, there is more still to do.
-Through an agreement with our electricity suppliers, 100% of the power we use comes from renewable sources.
 Our next step is to take responsibility for generating as much as we need and we are currently researching the most practical and sustainable way to achieve this goal.